-During the first quarter of 2017, the Company used \$0.9 million of cash in investing activities which is similar to the use of cash in the first quarter of 2016.
-The amount of cash used to purchase property and equipment in the first quarter of 2017 of \$1.7 million increased by \$1.2 million compared to the \$0.5 million used in the first quarter of 2016 and reflects contract driven equipment requirements.
-The Company generated \$0.6 million in cash in the current quarter from the sale of property and equipment.
-During the first quarter of 2017, the Company used \$0.3 million cash for equity contributions into projects that the Company has acquired minority equity interests in, compared to \$nill used in the first quarter of 2016.
+During the first quarter of 2018, the Company used \$7.0 million of cash in investing activities compared to the \$0.9 million use of cash in the first quarter of 2017.
+The amount of cash used to purchase property, equipment and intangible assets in 2018 of \$6.5 million is an increase of \$4.8 million compared to the \$1.7 million used in the first quarter of 2017, and reflects contract driven equipment requirements from improving work programs of self-perform activities.
+During the first quarter of 2018, the Company generated \$0.1 million in cash from capital distributions from equity accounted investments compared to a use of cash of \$0.3 million in the first quarter of 2017.